 For private and alternative options, families sometimes consider schools in Park City (Park City High, Weilenmann School of Discovery, Winter Sports School).
 All are a 20 to 30 minute drive from Midway.

 Short-term rental opportunities in Midway are limited and highly property-specific.
 Most homes here — especially single-family homes in traditional neighborhoods — do not allow nightly rentals.
 If rental income is part of why you're buying, the property has to qualify before you write an offer.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Before assuming any Midway property will generate rental income, verify two things: the parcel's zoning with Midway City and the CC&Rs for the specific HOA or development.
 Listings that advertise "Airbnb potential" are not always accurate.
 I verify eligibility in writing before any offer — I'd rather walk away from a listing than let a client underwrite rental income the property can't legally produce.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Midway is a small Heber Valley town of about 5,800 residents, settled by Swiss immigrants in the 1860s and still reflecting that heritage in its architecture and annual Swiss Days festival.
 It's best known for the Homestead Crater geothermal hot spring, Wasatch Mountain State Park, two 18-hole golf courses, and its proximity to Park City (20 minutes) and Deer Valley.

 Only on specific properties.
 Short-term rentals in Midway are limited and highly property-specific.
 Most homes — especially single-family homes in traditional neighborhoods — do not allow nightly rentals.
 Nightly rentals are generally permitted only in specific resort or overlay zones near the Homestead and Zermatt areas, and even then, HOA rules can prohibit them.
 A Midway business license and transient room tax registration are required to operate legally.
 Always verify zoning and HOA rules for the specific parcel before assuming rental potential.
+Regulations and licensing requirements can change.
+Buyer to verify.

 As of 2026, Midway single-family median pricing ranges from the high $800Ks for smaller older homes to well over $3M for custom builds in premium neighborhoods like Interlaken Ridge.
 Condos in short-term-rental zones range from about $550K to $1.2M.
 Specific pricing depends heavily on the sub-area, the zoning, and whether the property qualifies for nightly rental.
+Regulations and licensing requirements can change.
+Buyer to verify.

 They're different.
 Midway is quieter, more resort-oriented, and has the Swiss-village character.
 Heber City is the commercial hub with grocery stores, schools, and most services.
 Most Midway residents drive to Heber for everyday errands.
 Choose Midway if you want a quieter residential feel; choose Heber City if you want closer access to daily amenities.